 Although it is not as frequently used as a landscaping bedding plant in mass plantings, New Guinea impatiens is actually better suited for this purpose than Elfin impatiens, which is the usual choice.
 This plant can thrive in a wider variety of settings than its Elfin cousin.

 In containers, New Guinea impatiens makes an excellent porch or deck plant.
 They are especially attractive when creatively combined with other colorful annual and perennial plants.

-It also makes a nice houseplant if you have a south-facing window that gets lots of bright sun.
+It also makes a nice houseplant if you have a sunny south-facing window with lots of bright sunlight.
 Bringing your impatiens indoors during the wintertime is a great way to protect them, brighten up your home through the dreary winter months.